vitorguima/vitorguima/README.md

 If you want to get in touch with me, here is my [Linkedin](https://www.linkedin.com/in/vitorguima/) profile.

 ps: have you ever heard about [Newbie devolution](https://www.youtube.com/channel/UC7BTotJjNIsViPjxgzLeIWg)?
-Yeah, it's me. :p
+Yeah, it's me! :p